Data Structures

 The final swap yields a heap!

 The cost of removing an item (reheapifiying after removing the item) is O(log n).
 The algorithm just traverses one path in the tree, which is O(log n) in length.
 For each node on that path it performs at most two comparisons and one swap (3 operations -> constant time).
 So overall the algorithm has a worst case time complexity of O(log n).
+Space complexity is O(n) since a sequential array representation can be used.

 Quick sort